shockscript/spec/src/definitions.md

 ## Scalar Value

-A Scalar Value as specified bhy the Unicode standard.
+A Scalar Value as specified by the Unicode standard.

 ## Required function